darthj/exercises_for_programmers/README.md

 ## Solutions to the 57 problems in Exercises for Programmers.

-Book can be purchased from [The Pragmatic Bookshelf](https://pragprog.com/book/bhwb/exercises-for-programmers)
+Buy the book!
+Can be purchased from [The Pragmatic Bookshelf](https://pragprog.com/book/bhwb/exercises-for-programmers)

 Template: https://github.com/cjbrambo/exercises_for_programmers/wiki/Template